Bheith ar foluain go deo…

 Squadron Leader Adrian quirked an eyebrow from across the ravine and gave a slow bob of his head.

-With his improved sight, Cassius could see three others in the line turn their heads to see their interaction.
+With his improved sight, Cassius saw three others in the line turn their heads to see their interaction.
 He hoped that he made a good impression on the man without insulting the others.
 He reined himself in though, banishing such insecure thoughts.
 The squadron leaders might decide his fate, but he would be a star against a sea of black no matter where he was placed.

 The crowd of Wingéd erupted into cheers.
 Both he and Adrian looked on in reserved inner celebration.
 But this reticence was short-lived, as immediately his entire Candidate class, who had crammed together jumping up and down, decided to pile on top of him.
 “Cassius, we’re all going to meet in the old classroom afterward.
 You’re coming, aren’t you?”